Real-World-End-2-End-Projects/Forex-trading-AI-Bot-Unfinished/README.md

-# Forex-trading-AI-Bot
+# Forex-trading-AI-Bot(unfinished)

-I lost my recent work while my computer crasshed and everthing in system32 folder was wiped out this all left. my recent work was 8 stacked algrotham output refined with xgboost using darts library.
+My plan to make Forex-trading-AI-Bot with 8 stacked algrotham output refined with xgboost using darts library and which trade in live data using api.